 St. Louis, Missouri

 A security guard at a gas station opened fire on three men who attacked him after being told to comply with the city’s face mask mandate.
-The men allegedly punched the guard and struck him with his own baton, prompting him to open fire, wounding one of them in the stomach.
+The men allegedly punched the guard and struck him with his own baton.
+One of them was wounded in the stomach.

 Bethlehem Township, Pennsylvania